 As lifelong surfers and outdoor enthusiasts, we know a thing or two about a good pair of flip flops.
 You likely wouldn’t be at all surprised to learn that our lead tester has at least one pair of Rainbows that are beaten to hell in a closet somewhere that he refuses to ditch for sentimental reasons.
 We’ve also had our fair share of ill-fitting flips, or others that have totally blown out after being pushed to their limit.
 So, for this test, we knew we had to get it right.

-From walks on the boardwalk, to pre and post-surf slips in and out, time on the beach, and even some light hiking, we were able to pit new pairs of sandals against tried and true icons, established brands against newcomers, to determine which pairs stand out the most.
+A Huntington Beach native, our lead tester Dylan Heyden has been sporting flip flops in and around the beaches of Orange County for the better part of two years to test each pair listed here, and some that didn’t make the cut, for comfort, fit, function, style, and other features.
+From walks on the pier and boardwalk, to surf checks, time on the beach, and even some light hiking, over the years we’ve been able to pit new pairs of sandals against tried and true icons, established brands against newcomers, to determine which pairs stand out the most.
 The list above is the result of these tireless efforts.

 Flip Flops Ratings Table